Kpable/kpable.github.io/index.md

     alt: "shot-in-the-dark"

   - title: "Multiplayer"
-    # excerpt: "As a multiplayer game, many of the game's mechanics and systems needed to support proper netowrk messaging and syncing to ensure that all players got the full experience."
+    # excerpt: "As a multiplayer game, many of the game's mechanics and systems needed to support proper network messaging and syncing to ensure that all players got the full experience."
     image_path: /assets/images/heavy-is-the-crown/hitc-cabin.png
     alt: "shot-in-the-dark"
 ---